kshaikh01/Sharedrepo-final/README.md

 # terraform-modules-datadog-catalog
-Generates map objects defining datadog monitors/dashboards so that it can be passed into 'teraform-modules-datadog' to generate resources in datadog.
+Generates map objects defining datadog monitors/dashboards so that it can be passed into 'terraform-modules-datadog' to generate resources in datadog.

 ## Monitors
 Default catalog monitors can be found in `monitors` directory.